Turner Motorsport: History

 Turner Motorsport won the 2003 and 2004 Speed World Challenge Touring Car Championships, breaking an eight-year Honda / Acura domination of the series.
 After winning the championship the second consecutive time, Turner Motorsport left World Challenge to race in the 2005 Grand-Am Cup series.
-Turner Motorsport won both the 2006 Grand Am Cup GS (BMW E46 M3) and ST Driver and Team Championships (BMW E46 330i) and the 2007 Grand Am Cup ST Championship (BMW E46 330i).
+Turner Motorsport won both the 2006 Grand Am Cup GS (BMW M3 E46) and ST Driver and Team Championships (BMW E46 330i) and the 2007 Grand Am Cup ST Championship (BMW E46 330i).
 Turner Motorsport was the first team to win dual GS and ST driver and team championships in the same season.
-A fourth Grand Am Championship came in 2011 (BMW E92 M3) for driver Paul Dalla Lana.
+A fourth Grand Am Championship came in 2011 (BMW M3 E92) for driver Paul Dalla Lana.
 Dalla Lana was also honored by BMW with the 2011 BMW Sports Trophy, given to the most successful BMW privateer racer in the world.